calum74/mandelbrot-qt/CONTRIBUTING.md

-# Contributing to Mandelbrot and MandelbrotQt
+# Contributing to Mandelbrot and Mandelbrot-Qt

 How to get in touch: Typically [open an issue](https://github.com/calum74/mandelbrot-qt/issues/new).
 You can also find me as `@drcalum` on Bluesky.

 Contributions are very welcome!
-To contribute to MandelbrotQt, typically create a pull-request with your changes.
+To contribute to Mandelbrot-Qt, typically create a pull-request with your changes.
 There are other ways to contribute:

 - Filing bug reports
 - Asking questions